 Restless Legs Syndrome

+What is restless legs syndrome?
 Restless legs syndrome (RLS) is a disorder related to sensation and movement.
 People with restless legs syndrome have an unpleasant feeling or sensation in parts of their bodies when they lie down to sleep.
-Most people also have a very strong urge...
+Most people also have a very strong urge to move, and moving sometimes makes them...

 Stop Negative Thoughts: Getting Started